 The magnetic ride control problem can sometimes lead to a creaking sound, and it can become annoying for the drivers and the cars.
 The sound is more pronounced in instances in which the vehicle crashes over a speed breaker or bumps.

 It may be a consequence of the fluid not being distributed throughout the shocks.
 The magnets may not work correctly, or the fluid doesn’t react to the magnetic influence.
-In some cases, the shocks might be damaged mechanically and suffer this ride mechanism disease.
+In some cases, the shocks might be damaged mechanically and cause this ride mechanism disease.

 Fitment Issues